Compact size system monitoring and multi-ping tool

 VenMon - Mini Window.
 This is a small summary screen displaying the essential info for your system.
 Any item be can clicked on to open the main window and the appropriate screen.
 Selecting the CPU will open the Processors screen, drives for the Storage screen, etc. Pressing the Maximize button will open the settings screen.
 Storage and networking devices are automatically added or removed from the mini window without having to restart the program.

 VenMon - Processors.
 This display shows the main processor statistics.
-These include Base Speed, Brand, CPU Description, L2 and L3 Cache, Cores and Logical, (Current) Speed, Load Percentage, the number of Windows' Processes, Handles, and Threads, CPU C-State and P-States.
+These include Base Speed, Brand, CPU Description, L2 and L3 Cache, Cores and Logical, (Current) Speed, Load Percentage, the number of Windows' Processes, Handles, and Threads, P-State and C-States.
 Each graph represents one logical core.
-Venmon supports up to 144 core processors.
+Venmon can display up to 144 core processors.

 VenMon - Storage.
 This screen displays all the available local and remotely mapped network-attached drives connected to your PC.
 A filter can show activity from a particular drive.
 Storage monitor records activity changes such as inserted and removed media (including USB sticks or external drives), drive space changes, new partitions, volume name changes.
 Reading and writing auto-adjusting graphs display PC drive usage.